-- 3.4.1 Multiple Sleep Modes: If a product is capable of automatically entering multiple successive Sleep Modes, the same Sleep Mode shall be used to determine qualification under the Default Delay Time to Sleep requirements specified in Section 3.4.3 and the Sleep Mode power consumption requirements specified in Section 3.4.4. - 3.4.2 DFE Requirements: For Imaging Equipment with a Type 2 DFE that relies on the Imaging Equipment for its power, and that meets the appropriate maximum TEC{DFE} requirement found in Table 2, the DFE power shall be excluded subject to the following conditions: - i.
+- 3.4.1 Multiple Sleep Modes: If a product is capable of automatically entering multiple successive Sleep Modes, the same Sleep Mode shall be used to determine qualification under the Default Delay Time to Sleep requirements specified in Section 3.4.3 and the Sleep Mode power consumption requirements specified in Section 3.4.4. - 3.4.2 DFE Requirements: For Imaging Equipment with a functionally-integrated DFE that relies on the Imaging Equipment for its power, and that meets the appropriate maximum TEC{DFE} requirement found in Table 2, the DFE power shall be excluded subject to the following conditions: - i.
 Ready State power of the DFE, as measured in the test method, shall be divided by 0.60 to account for internal power supply losses.

-Sleep Mode Requirements: If the resultant power in Paragraph i, above, is less than or equal to the Ready State or Sleep Mode power of the Imaging Equipment product as a whole, then the power shall be excluded from the measured Ready State or Sleep Mode power of the Imaging Equipment product as a whole when comparing to the Sleep Mode requirements in Section 3.4.4, below, and for reporting.

-Otherwise, the Sleep Mode power of the DFE, as measured in the test method, shall be divided by 0.60 and excluded from the Ready or Sleep Mode power of the Imaging Equipment for comparing to the requirements, and for reporting.

-Standby Requirements: If the resultant power in Paragraph i, above, is less than or equal to the Ready State, Sleep Mode, or Off Mode power of the Imaging Equipment as a whole, then the power shall be excluded from the Ready State, Sleep Mode, or Off Mode power of the Imaging Equipment product as a whole when comparing to the Standby requirements in Section 3.4.5, below, and for reporting.

-Otherwise, the Sleep Mode power of the DFE, as measured in the test method, shall be divided by 0.60 and excluded from the Ready State, Sleep Mode, or Off Mode power of the Imaging Equipment for comparing to the requirements, and for reporting.

-- ii.
-The DFE must not interfere with the ability of the Imaging Equipment to enter or exit its lowerpower modes. - iii.
-In order to take advantage of this exclusion, the DFE must meet the Type 2 DFE definition in Section 1 and be a separate processing unit that is capable of initiating activity over the network.
+- Sleep Mode Requirements: If the resultant power in Paragraph i, above, is less than or equal to the Ready State or Sleep Mode power of the Imaging Equipment, then the power shall be excluded from the Imaging Equipment's measured Ready State or Sleep Mode power when comparing to the Sleep Mode requirements in Section 3.4.4, below.
+Otherwise, the Sleep Mode power of the DFE, as measured in the test method, shall be divided by 0.60 and excluded from the Ready or Sleep Mode power of the Imaging Equipment for comparing to the requirements. - Standby Requirements: If the resultant power in Paragraph i, above, is less than or equal to the Ready State, Sleep Mode, or Off Mode power of the Imaging Equipment, then the power shall be excluded from the Imaging Equipment's Ready State, Sleep Mode, or Off Mode power when comparing to the Standby requirements in Section 3.4.5, below.
+Otherwise, the Sleep Mode power of the DFE, as measured in the test method, shall be divided by 0.60 and excluded from the Ready State, Sleep Mode, or Off Mode power of the Imaging Equipment for comparing to the requirements. - ii.
+The DFE must not interfere with the ability of the Imaging Equipment to enter or exit its lower-power modes. - iii.
+In order to take advantage of this exclusion, the DFE must meet the definition in Section 1 and be a separate processing unit that is capable of initiating activity over the network.